Poojavpatel/Tech-stack/System Design/API_design.md

 * Rollback plan - Have a revert code pipeline or stop script setup
 * Alerting and monitoring - Setup monitoring and alerting setup on datadog

-### Scaling web sockets

-Interview question asked in purplle round 2
-Q : For each logged in user, we keep one socket connection open, how did we scale this as web sockets are expensive?